This post may contain affiliate links. Please read our disclosure policy for more information.

 Teens as young as 13 years old can start making extra cash now and save up to buy a new iPhone or a nice pair of Nike.

-Survey Junkie is one of the most legit and best survey sites that pay cash and is rated 4.5/5 on Trustpilot, making it one of the highest scores on the review site.
+You can sign up for Survey Junkie for FREE here.
+It is one of the most legit and best survey sites that pay cash and is rated 4.5/5 on Trustpilot, making it one of the highest scores on the review site.

 3. Start Your Own Money Making Blog